-New development in Scenario B would mostly occur as redevelopment or infill in existing urban areas or immediately around existing cities and villages within their urban service areas, with residential growth being more compact and on smaller lots than under Scenario A. Residential densities would be higher than in Scenario A, resulting in a reversal of declining urban density.
+Scenario Concept Scenario A Scenario B Scenario C Scenario D Scenario E Development Pattern on land outside redevelopment, or on planned urban land adjacent to service areas already developed Significant development around stations served by rapid transit (light rail or BRT) Significant development around stations served by commuter rail Significant development around fixed-guideway transit stations (rapid transit and commuter rail) Lower densities; more single-family homes on large lots Higher densities; single-family homes on smaller lots Compact, mixed-use multifamily TOD within walking distance of stations Multifamily and single-family TOD within walking distance of stations Multifamily and single-family TOD within walking distance of stations Healthy Communities Basic on-street bicycle facilities and an expanded off-street network Basic on-street bicycle facilities and an expanded off-street network Enhanced on-street bicycle facilities and an expanded off-street network Enhanced on-street bicycle facilities and an expanded off-street network Enhanced on-street bicycle facilities and an expanded off-street network Limited sidewalk connectivity due to lower-density development More walkable areas due to limited lower- density development High walkability due to TOD pedestrian design High walkability due to TOD pedestrian design High walkability due to TOD pedestrian design Transportation System Investment Arterial streets andArterial streets andhighways widenedhighways widenedand expanded toand expanded toaddress congestionaddress congestion Arterial streets and highways would not be widened and expanded Arterial streets and highways would not be widened and expanded Arterial streets and highways would not be widened and expanded Transit service reduced by 25 percent ansit service Significant increase in duced by bus transit service; Six commuter rail lines; significant increase in bus transit service; 4-hour advance reservation shared- ride taxi service Full fixed-guideway network; significant increase in bus transit service; 4-hour advance reservation shared- ride taxi service and on smaller lots than under Scenario A. Residential densities would be higher than in Scenario A, resulting in a reversal of declining urban density.
 The focus of development and redevelopment would be in the larger urban core areas and other city and village urban service areas throughout the Region.
 Significantly more new homes would be built in urban service areas and would be served with public water and sewer.
-Single-family development within urban service areas at the edges of cities and villages would be on smaller lots than Scenario A (about one-quarter acre lots compared to one-half acre lots in Scenario A).
+Single-family development within urban service areas at the edges of cities and villages would be on smaller lots than Scenario A (about one-quarter acre lots compared to onehalf acre lots in Scenario A).
 The loss of farmland would largely be limited to the edges of existing cities and villages.
 It would also result in a mix of housing types in some areas that could include not only single-family homes, but also duplexes and apartments.
 The development of neighborhoods with a mix of uses, such as housing, businesses, schools, and parks, would occur.